Raghogarh-Vijaypur: Main festivals

 Aside from the general religious festivals that are widely celebrated, such as Holi and Diwali, there are many local ones.
 These include Nag-Panchmi, Shreenath Mahadji Maharaj Punyatithi, Gangaur, Teej, Gudi Padwa (Marathi New Year), Navratri, and Durga Puja.

+Tejaji (also called veer maharaj) ka mela is also celebrated in bhamawad village and rajnakhedi village.

 Raghogarh- Ruthiyai also celebrates Rang Panchami quite differently.
 This festival is celebrated five days after Dulendi or Holi.
 This is also celebrated like Dulendi, but colours are mixed with water and then either sprinkled or poured on others.

 Industries

 Though Raghogarh-Ruthiyai is very small nondescript town, it is still an important industrial centre.
 Some of the major industries are: